Warrior Dan Smee Finds A New Mission Through WWP

 Warriors also gather to perform service projects to help the community.

 Some of these connections occur during regular meetings of WWP Veteran Peer Support Groups.
 WWP establishes these groups across the country to help warriors create support structures by connecting with one another.
 WWP Peer Support Groups are in more than 25 states including Alaska, Hawaii, and Puerto Rico.
-They are expanding to more than 50 groups by the end of 2018.

-What is vital about these connections, they allow warriors to learn about the impactful veteran programs WWP offers.
+What is vital about these connections, is they allow warriors to learn about the impactful veteran programs WWP offers.
 Wounded Warrior Project is transforming the way America’s injured veterans are empowered, employed, and engaged in our communities.
 Warriors never pay a penny for those programs – because they paid their dues on the battlefield.
 These free services in mental health, career counseling, and long-term rehabilitative care change lives.

 Dan has noticed his own improvement.